Andreus00/tweepic/README.md

 ### Urgent:
 - [ ] Cluster the tweets
-  - [x] Add random forest to the pipeline
-  - [x] Use the embeddings of the tweets to find neighbors
+  - [ ] Use the embeddings of the tweets to find neighbors
-  - [x] Use the embeddings of the words to create the edges of the graph
+  - [ ] Use the embeddings of the words to create the edges of the graph
   - [ ] Create a GraphFrame
   - [ ] Use the graph to find the clusters
 - [ ] Feature enhance
-  - [ ] Add time feature to the final embeddings
+  - [x] Add time feature to the final embeddings
-  - [ ] Embeddings of hashtags as another "Pipeline"
+  - [x] Embeddings of hashtags as another "Pipeline"
 - [ ] Bring it live
   - [ ] Collect live tweets
   - [ ] Assign to a cluster